LoopKit/loopdocs/docs/gh-actions/gh-update.md

     Ignore the email that says you need to fix "issues" in your app.
 You are not selling the app in the app store; so no action is required.
 The app you built is for personal use for you or a family member.

-    Optional - to make the email stop happening - [Optional Removal of ]

 ### Accept Agreements

 Sign in to your [Apple Developer account](https://developer.apple.com/account).
 If there are agreements you have not accepted, you will get errors when you try to Build that indicate your *Apple* <code>Secrets</code> are incorrect - that is very unlikely.
 You may also need to update your credit card information if it has changed, for example, if there is a new expiration date.